Subhasis495/Python-GUI-Calculator/README.md

 A feature-rich **Calculator App** built using Python and **Tkinter** — designed to replicate the modern Windows Calculator with:

 - ✅ Basic and scientific operations
-- 🌞 Light / 🌙 Dark mode toggle
 - ⌨️ Keyboard input support
-- 🖱️ Clean, modern GUI with rounded buttons
+- 🖱️ Clean, modern GUI with buttons

 ---